 - Obtaining sole custody of the child(ren)

 We must say that we are not attorneys, not even close.
-One of us is a Project Manager, the other is a retired School Educator.
-Additionally, the rules and requirements will vary by the state you live in and the state the other parent lives in.
+The rules and requirements will vary by the state you live in and the state the other parent lives in.
 We’re providing some high level information here to get you started but your best bet is to speak with an attorney in your state.
 If this is the route you are considering, at the very least you should get a consultation with a family attorney.

 Here are a few places you can find attorneys in your area: